-Te Ara Awataha project team is currently working with mana whenua representatives to appoint Māori artists to work alongside the designers to embed the cultural narratives of Te Ara Awataha project within the project design.
+The Awataha project team is currently working with mana whenua representatives to appoint Māori artists to work alongside the designers to embed the cultural narratives of the Awataha Greenway Project within the project design.
 Outcomes of this collaboration will not be stand-alone art - rather integrated design features.
 Further to this, the Northcote / Awataha Public Art Plan is currently in its final draft.